ivnsch/rust_android_ios/README.md

 ### Monorepo (this repo)

-👍 Simple to configure
+🟢 Simple to configure

-👍 No need to worry about release management for core.
+🟢 No need to worry about release management for core.
 It's just regular source code.

-👍👎 Probably practical for single-person team or "everyone does everything", not ideal for teams with separate skillsets, as everyone has to download everything (Rust/Android/iOS).

-👎 Git history contains Rust/Android/iOS.
+🟡 Git history contains Rust/Android/iOS.
 This can make e.g. release protocols unwieldy.
 Could be fixed with tooling.

+🔴 Not ideal for teams with different skillsets, as everyone has to download everything and it's tightly coupled.
+If Rust compilation or a related integration step fails, the Android/iOS-only devs can't start the app and are unlikely to know how to fix it.

 ### Separate repos

-Separate repos for Rust.
+Separate repos for Rust/Android/iOS.
 The Rust binary is distributed as an external, regular dependency for both Android and iOS and it's possible to overwrite it with local builds.
 And example of this architecture can be found [here](https://github.com/Co-Epi/app-backend-rust)

-👎 Less simple to configure.
-Though this has to be done only once.

-👎 Rust binaries have to be versioned and released, which can be a bit tedious with frequent changes.
-Can be improved with good organization though, as it's possible to work locally without releases and the rest of the team doesn't always need every change immediately.

-👍 Good for teams with different skillsets. iOS and Android devs work with regular apps and never see anything Rust related.
+🟢 Good for teams with different skillsets. iOS and Android devs work with regular apps and never see anything Rust related.
 Rust developers are not entirely shielded from mobile, as they have to care about FFI/JNI bindings and toolchains, but are mostly also focused.

+🟢 Better separation of concerns / modularity.
+Can lead to better testing, in particular in core (more when using the [separate repos + core wrapper libraries](https://github.com/i-schuetz/rust_android_ios#separate-repos--core-wrapper-libraries) approach).

-👍👎 Per repo Git history.
+🟡 Per repo Git history.
 Not good for release history of apps though, as Rust commits are not included.
 Could be fixed with tooling.

-👍 Better separation of concerns / modularity.
+🟡 Less simple to configure.
+Though this has to be done only once.

+🔴 Rust binaries have to be versioned and released, which can be a bit tedious with frequent changes.
+Can be improved with good organization though, as it's possible to work locally without releases and the rest of the team doesn't always need every change immediately.

 ### Separate repos + core wrapper libraries